 The Randolph County Commission is always looking for community volunteers for its boards.
 Call 304-636-2057 for information.

 The Randolph County Commission meets the first and third Thursday at 1:30.
-November's first meeting date has been changed from the first Thursday at 1:30 to the first Tuesday at 10:00 a.m.
+October's meeting date's have been changed from the first and third Thursday to the second and fourth Thursday of the month at 1:30.